Cyrillya/DialogueTweak/README.md

     }
 }
 ```
-If you want to replace the guide's shop icon with the NPC's head, use this:
+If you want to replace the guide's shop icon (aka "help" button icon) with the NPC's head, use this:
 ```CSharp
 public override void PostSetupContent() {
     if (ModLoader.TryGetMod("DialogueTweak", out Mod dialogueTweak)) {